 Mulching is one way to control weeds in your garden or landscaped areas.
 You may wonder, "Do I have to spray weeds before I mulch?"
-Simply putting down a layer of mulch won't stop those weeds from returning or continuing to thrive in your garden or landscaped area.
+Simply putting down a layer of mulch probably won't stop those weeds from returning or continuing to thrive in your garden or landscaped area.
 Clearing, spraying and mulching can make it significantly more difficult for weeds to wind up in your garden or landscaped areas.

 A layer of mulch makes an ideal home for weed seeds and spores carried by the wind or introduced to the mulched bed, so spraying is a good idea.